Miguel I of Portugal: Exile and return

-Infante Miguel, after arriving from exile, 1827.
+Miguel, after arriving from exile, 1827.

 While in Vienna, he was a guest and friend of the Prince Metternich.

 Meanwhile, on 10 March 1826, his father, King John VI, died and his brother Peter, the heir-apparent to the throne, became king as Peter IV.
 Peter, however, was committed to continuing as Emperor of Brazil and therefore abdicated the crown of Portugal after two months (on 2 May) in favour of his daughter, Maria II.
 Since the young sovereign was not yet of age, he instituted a regency, under his sister, Isabel Maria.
 Peter had already attempted to coerce Miguel to Brazil (1822) away from their mother without any success.
 Following the death of their father, Peter once again attempted to mend fences within the family and ensure Maria II's right to the throne by offering Miguel the regency of Portugal (when he became 25) under a new liberal Constitutional Charter that would re-establish a constitutional monarchy.
 Under this arrangement, Queen Maria II and Miguel would be married when she came of age; until then Miguel would be her regent in Portugal.
 The new Constitutional Charter gave the crown moderating authority between the legislative, executive and judiciary, and introduced a 100-member Chamber of Peers (which included aristocrats and bishops and archbishops), a royal veto and indirect elections.
 Miguel accepted the proposal from his brother, swore to uphold the Constitutional Charter and, since the young Queen was only nine years old, waited until she would reach the age of marriage.